 - The City has available to it the means to secure the necessary financing required to accomplish the projects contained within this Plan.
 A listing of "Available Financing Methods" follows. - The City expects to complete the projects in one or more phases, and can adjust the timing of implementation as needed to coincide with the pace of private development.
-A discussion of the phasing and projected timeline for project completion is discussed under "Plan Implementation" within this Section. - The development anticipated to occur as a result of the implementation of this Plan will generate sufficient tax increments to pay for the cost of the projects.
+A discussion of the phasing and projected timeline for project completion is discussed under "Plan Implementation" within this Section.
+A table identifying the financing method for each phase and the time at which that financing is expected to incur is included. - The development anticipated to occur as a result of the implementation of this Plan will generate sufficient tax increments to pay for the cost of the projects.
 Within this Section are tables identifying: 1) the development expected to occur, 2) a projection of tax increments to be collected resulting from that development and other economic growth within the District, and 3) a cash flow model demonstrating that the projected tax increment collections and all other revenues available to the District will be sufficient to pay all Project Costs.